 5. Vastfjall, Daniel, Slovic, Paul, Mayorga, Marcus, and Peters, Ellen.
 (2014).
 Compassion Fade: Affect and Charity Are Greatest for a Single Child in Need.
 PLOS/One.
 Retrieved from https://doi.org/10.1371/journal.pone.0100115

 6. Eisley, Loren.
 (1969) “The Starfish Thrower” in The Unexpected Universe.
 New York: Harcourt, Brace and World.

-Note: This is the first of six blog posts on story and advocacy/social change.
+Note: This is the first of a series of blog posts on story and advocacy/social change.
 To read all of them, subscribe to the blog.